Top of the page

 The inheritance pattern of FPGL depends on the gene involved.
 While most families show traditional autosomal dominant inheritance, those with pathogenic variants in SDHAF2 and SDHD show almost exclusive paternal transmission of the phenotype.
 In other words, while the pathogenic variant can be passed down from mother or father, tumors will develop only if the pathogenic variant is inherited from the father.[46,47] In cases of FPGL not caused by SDHD or SDHAF2 pathogenic variants, first-degree relatives (FDRs) of an affected individual have a 50% chance of carrying the pathogenic variant and are at increased risk of developing PGLs.
 Because the family history can appear negative in families with lower penetrance pathogenic variants, it is important to offer genetic testing to all unaffected FDRs once the pathogenic variant in the family has been identified.

 Genetic testing for hereditary PHEO and PGL syndromes is largely based on published algorithms, whereby testing is performed stepwise on the basis of factors such as tumor type and location, age at diagnosis, family history, and presence of malignancy.[14,48,49] This approach has allowed for cost-effective, targeted testing on the basis of clinical features.
 Within the last several years, however, next-generation sequencing (NGS) technology has led to a dramatic decrease in the cost of genetic testing, and testing for pathogenic variants in 10 to 30 genes for the same cost of testing two or three genes is now possible.
 These tests may be more appropriate for individuals and families who have an atypical presentation or overlapping clinical features.
 If the cost associated with multigene testing panels continues to decrease, the testing algorithms may soon be obsolete for PGL and PHEO.
-A recent series analyzed 85 PGL and PHEO samples using an NGS panel test for the ten known PGL susceptibility genes and showed a sensitivity of 98.7%.
+A 2013 series analyzed 85 PGL and PHEO samples using an NGS panel test for the ten known PGL susceptibility genes; the NGS assay and analysis showed a sensitivity of 98.7%.
+Screening through a multigene panel moderately increases the detection rate.
+In a small series of 87 patients with PHEO, 25.3% of individuals (22 of 87) were found to have germline pathogenic variants on a screening panel that included ten PGL/PHEO-associated genes; 11.7% had germline pathogenic variants in VHL, 6.8% in RET, 2.3% in SDHD, 2.3% in MAX, 1.1% in SDHB, and 1.1% in TMEM127.
+Apparently sporadic tumors were present in 74.7% of patients (65 of 87).

 In FPGL/PHEO, the type and location of tumors, age at onset, and lifetime penetrance vary depending on the genetic variant.
 While these correlations can help guide genetic testing and screening decisions, caution must be used given the high degree of variability seen in this condition.
 FPGL/PHEO syndromes are among the rare inherited diseases in which genomic imprinting occurs.
 For example, the SDHD pathogenic variant is normally not activated when inherited from the mother, and the risk of FPGL/PHEO syndromes is not increased.
 However, the pathogenic variant is turned on when the gene is inherited from the father, and the risk is increased.

-Pathogenic variants in SDHA, SDAHF2, MAX, and TMEM127 have also been described; collectively, they account for less than 2% to 3% of all cases.
+Pathogenic variants in SDHA, SDHAF2, MAX, and TMEM127 have also been described; collectively, they account for less than 2% to 3% of all cases.
 Although biallelic pathogenic variants in SDHA have long been known to cause the autosomal recessive condition inherited juvenile encephalopathy/Leigh syndrome, it was not until recently that monoallelic pathogenic variants were linked to an increased risk of developing PGL.
-Tumors can develop in the head and neck, the adrenal glands, or in the abdomen (extra-adrenal).[62,63] Initially, pathogenic variants in SDHAF2 were described only in head and neck PGLs.
+One series showed a 7.6% incidence of SDHA pathogenic variants in a cohort of 393 patients with PGL in the Netherlands.
+Tumors most commonly develop in the head and neck, followed by the adrenal glands and abdomen (extra-adrenal).[65,66] In the same series from the Netherlands, the estimated penetrance for non-index pathogenic variant carriers was 10% by age 70 years.
+Initially, pathogenic variants in SDHAF2 were described only in head and neck PGLs.
 The MAX gene was first described as a PHEO susceptibility gene in 2011 through exome sequencing of three unrelated cases.
 Three different germline pathogenic variants were identified, and a follow-up series of 59 cases by the same group identified an additional five variants.
 The MAX protein plays a key role in the development and progression of neural crest cell tumors.
 The TMEM127 gene is located on chromosome 2q11.2 and encodes a transmembrane protein known to be a negative regulator of mTOR, which regulates multiple cellular processes.
 A review of 23 patients with TMEM127 pathogenic variants showed that 96% (22 of 23) had a PHEO and 9% (2 of 23) had a PGL.